infinite-time/GuideToGalaxy/README.md

 # GuideToGalaxy
-An example to program to demonstrate object oriented programming
+An example program to demonstrate object oriented programming